Chapters 27 and 28

 |In the figure shown,

-41) Write the voltage balance equation for Vbat, VR and VC that is good for any instant.
+41) Write the voltage balance equation for Vbat, VR and VC that is good at any instant.
 See (*) below the figure.

 42) In your answer for (41), Replace VR by its equivalent in terms of I. Also replace VC by its equivalent in terms of C and qC.
 What formula do you know that relates qC to C and VC?
 How does your new equation read now?